Dan Barreiro: More on Carl Gerbschmidt

-Some say Gerbschmidt is a fictional character.
-Barreiro has never admitted he is fictional.
-Through 18 years he has never made a public appearance.
+Although many say Gerbschmidt is a fictional character, Barreiro has never admitted he is fictional.
+Through the years, he has never made a public appearance.
 Barreiro has mentioned on his show that he has frequently heard from listeners who believe ESPN football analyst Kevin Seifert, a frequent guest on the show, provides the voice of Gerbschmidt.
 Barreiro and Seifert attempted to put that rumor to rest by having Seiftert in studio talking to Gerbschmidt while he called in on the phone.
-According to Paul Lambert (Meatsauce) at the 2016 Minnesota State Fair, Carl Gerbschmidt is voiced by Chad Abbott, but Lambert has named over nine members of the KFAN staff as doing Carl's voice.
-Gerbschmidt once drove to the Minnesota State Fair in his RV to prove his existence, but after not being able to find a parking spot for his large RV he decided to turn around and go home.
+According to Paul Lambert (Meatsauce), Carl Gerbschmidt is voiced by Chad Abbott, but Lambert has named over nine members of the KFAN staff as possible candidates for Carl's voice.